crowdcoinChain/nodes_center/README.md

-# nodes_center
+# CRC Nodes center
 ## Description
-Node Center is a one page PHP application that permit to check the status of a Crowdcoin masternode and also to display the position of a masternode in the payment queue.
+Nodes Center is a one page PHP sccript that permit to check the status of a Crowdcoin masternode and also to display the position of a masternode in the payment queue.
 * mnlist.sh run at regular interval using cron

 ``*/5 * * * * cd /var/www/nodes.crowdcoin.site/bin && /var/www/nodes.crowdcoin.site/bin/mnlist.sh > /dev/null 2>&1``